nushiamme/EnergyBudget_bblh/Energybudget_README.md

-**Paper authors: Anusha Shankar\, Joseph R Canepa, Catherine H Graham, Susan M Wethington, Donald R Powers**
+**Paper authors: A Shankar, JR Canepa, CH Graham, SM Wethington, DR Powers**

 Code by: Anusha Shankar, github/nushiamme; contact: or nushiamme<at>gmail<dot>com for questions about code/datasets